-- A bachelor's degree from a regionally accredited institution. - Evidence that the student is a Christian, and is compatible with DBU's mission by proven conduct in accordance with Christian standards set forth in the Bible, announced intent, and by church involvement. - Prerequisite of 12 hours of religion classes including Old Testament Survey, New Testament Survey and two upper level religion courses.
-These should be taken prior to entering the program or may be taken concurrently with master's studies.
+- A bachelor's degree from a regionally accredited institution. - Evidence that the student is a Christian, and is compatible with DBU's mission by proven conduct in accordance with Christian standards set forth in the Bible, announced intent, and by church involvement.

-- A grade point average of 2.8 or higher on a 4.0 scale in all previous course work. - A grade point average or 3.0 or higher on a 4.0 scale in the last 60 hours of undergraduate course work. - A minimum GRE score of 400 on the verbal section or an undergraduate entrance score of 1100 on the SAT or 24 on the ACT. - Five or more years of successful, relevant ministry experience that may be evidenced through positions held and minister's recommendations. - Twelve hours of graduate work from an accredited institution with a grade point average of 3.0 or higher.
+- A grade point average of 2.8 or higher on a 4.0 scale in all previous course work. - A grade point average of 3.0 or higher on a 4.0 scale in the last 60 hours of undergraduate course work. - A minimum GRE score of 400 on the verbal section or an undergraduate entrance score of 1100 on the SAT or 24 on the ACT. - Five or more years of successful, relevant ministry experience that may be evidenced through positions held and minister's recommendations. - Twelve hours of graduate work from an accredited institution with a grade point average of 3.0 or higher. - Prerequisite of Old Testament Survey, New Testament Survey, and one upper level course in Religion or Theology (to be selected in consultation with advisor).